2011B4A7584P/Udacity/Data_Engineer/Data_Wrangling_With_MongoDB/L1_Learnings.md

 * The last part will focus on how to store data in MongoDB and use it to support analysis

-* MongoDB is increasingly important as it is powerful and scalable
+* MongoDB is increasingly important for data scientists as it is powerful and scalable

+* Generally, we should not trust any data that we get.
+Check for authenticity, reliability and business contextual relevance of the data.

 * The first step in data wrangling is to assess the source of data on below parameters in order to assess the assumptions about the data :
 	* data values present in entire data
 	* data types for those data values present in entire data
 	* shape of entire data
 	* identify errors or outliers in entire data - there are in fact severals ways to check for errors and also for checking whether data is within or outside range of expected values
+	* find missing values in the data
+	* finally, we need to ensure that the data will support the kind of queries that we need to make - the idea here is to eliminate surprises here to avoid leading to bad analysis later